cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 Let's investigate the most recent job result from the "Jobs" tab of the recipe.

+> **ⓘ** The status of a pentest finding changes more than twice when transitioning from "Pending Fix" to "Fixed", indicating that more than two jobs have been executed.

 {{% image src="/integrations/integration_builder/how_to_guides/http/42-recipe-run-valid-fix.png" alt="Recipe run valid fix" %}}

 Select the "Cobalt finding fixed via HTTP" action and check the "Input" tab.
 Verify that the request body is as expected.
 Ensure that any custom headers you have configured are present in the output request.
 However, note that the authentication header **is not** visible in the action.
-Setting the auth header is the responsibility of the connector.
+This is correct.
+Setting the auth header is the responsibility of the connector and the credentials are not visible for the action.

 {{% image src="/integrations/integration_builder/how_to_guides/http/43-recipe-run-log-valid-fix-input.png" alt="Recipe run log valid fix input" %}}

 Click on the "Output" tab to view the HTTP response from the service in response to our POST request.
-Since this example utilizes an echo server, we should observe the authentication headers set by the HTTP connector in the response body.
+Since this example utilizes an echo server, we should observe the authentication headers with the token set by the HTTP connector in the response body.
 These headers are indeed present.

 {{% image src="/integrations/integration_builder/how_to_guides/http/44-recipe-run-log-valid-fix-output.png" alt="Recipe run log valid fix output" %}}